 Then in the late 1890s, his lawman term was complete.
 Tombstone’s economy was suffering.
 The Flys looked for better opportunity.
 They got a place in Bisbee, which had a better outlook.
 Mollie still continued running the Tombstone studio.

 By the turn of the century Camillus Fly’s health was really deteriorating.
 He had a bacterial skin infection which brought complications leading to his death.
 Mollie was at his side when he succumbed in Bisbee on October 12, 1901.
 He was only 51 years old.

 He is buried in the older section of the Tombstone City Cemetery.
 Mollie continued working the Gallery in Tombstone until fire destroyed the building in 1912.
-All of the Camillus Fly work salvaged by Mollie, she donated to the Smithsonian.
-Archives are also available from the Arizona Historical Society - Read More>
+All of the Camillus Fly work that Mollie managed to salvage, she graciously donated to the Smithsonian.
+If you desire to research some of them, Archives Are Available from the Arizona Historical Society.

-Even though many of his photos were lost - many remain.
-Because of Camillus S. Fly, we get a great look of the history - a visual look that can't be beat!
+Even though many of his photos were lost – many remain.
+Because of Camillus S. Fly, we get a great look of the history.
+That’s a visual look which can’t be beat!

 Vaughan, T. (1989).
 C. S. FLY: Pioneer Photojournalist.
 The Journal of Arizona History, 30(3), 303-318.
 Retrieved from http://www.jstor.org/stable/4169576

 1 Knoblock, S. (1995-2005).
 Cabinet card.
 Retrieved from city-gallery.com/learning/types/cabinet_card/index.php